Bethesda-Chevy Chase High School: 20th century

-B-CC High School was founded as a two-story, fourteen-room facility on Wilson Lane in 1926.
-In 1935, the school opened at its current location on East-West Highway in a 44,995 sqft building designed by Howard Wright Cutler.
+Bethesda-Chevy Chase High School was founded as a two-story, 14-room facility on Wilson Lane in 1926.
+In February 1928, it moved to a newly built 12-room facility at 44th Street and Willow Lane in Chevy Chase.
+On September 16, 1935, the school opened at its current location on East-West Highway in a 44,995 sqft building designed by Howard Wright Cutler.
+Its former location became Leland Junior High School.

 From 1946 to 1950, the B-CC building was used as the first home of Montgomery Junior College—today's Montgomery College, the county's public community college.
 During its first school year, the college had about 175 students.

 Over the years, new buildings were erected and existing buildings enlarged, including: